Are you thinking about fostering a dog? Like many things in life, there are pros and cons to taking on a responsibility of this magnitude.

 1. You may not meet eligibility requirements

 Depending on the shelter or rescue group’s requirements, you may not be eligible to foster a dog.
 Most animals need space to run around and play.
-If you have other pets, your foster dog will need a quiet area of their own to decompress.
-If you lack the necessary room in your house, the shelter may prefer you to volunteer rather than foster.
+If you have other pets, your foster dog will need a quiet area of its own to decompress.
+If you lack room in your house, the shelter may prefer you to volunteer rather than foster.

 2. You may not know their background

-When scared, animals can display signs of aggression that foster parents may not be ready to handle.
+When scared, animals can display aggression that foster parents may not be ready to handle.
 If these triggers are unknown, it could result in dangerous situations for the dog and foster family.

 3. Your property may become damaged

-After deciding to foster a dog, you may notice unpleasant or disgusting odors, gross markings and loud noises.
-For the dog, this may be their first time in a house, which means they probably won’t know how to act.
+After deciding to foster a dog, you may notice unpleasant or disgusting odors, gross markings, and loud noises.
+This may be their first time in a house for the dog, so they probably won’t know how to act.
 As a result, they may make messes and destroy your property.
 While these behaviors are understandable, they can be costly and upsetting for foster families.

 4. You may experience heartbreak

-It can feel heartbreaking when it’s time to say goodbye and send your foster pet to their new home.
-While you know that the experience was beneficial for the dog’s welfare, it can be very upsetting to give them up at the end of the process.
+It can feel heartbreaking when it’s time to say goodbye and send your foster pet to its new home.
+While you know that the experience was beneficial for the dog’s welfare, giving them up at the end of the process can be upsetting.
 Sometimes this is why some foster families decide to adopt their pets.

 Take a chance

-If you are willing to take a chance, fostering a dog can change your life and theirs.
-After reviewing these four major pros and cons, you can feel more confident in making a decision.
+Fostering a dog can change your life and theirs if you are willing to take a chance.
+After reviewing these four significant pros and cons, you can feel more confident in making a decision.
 If you are still on the fence, remember that you can return a foster dog if they aren’t a good fit for your household.

-Jane Marsh is an environmental writer who is passionate about pet care and health.
+Jane Marsh is an environmental writer passionate about pet care and health.
 To read more of her work, follow her site Environment.co.